cerebral/cerebral/docs/api/tags.md

 state`items.${props`itemKey`}`
 ```

-This allows you to express signals and component dependencies a lot more effectively.
+This allows you to express signals and component dependencies more effectively.
 There are 4 tags in Cerebral.

 - **state** - Used in signals and connect to target state
 - **props** - Used in signals to target payload and in connect to target component props